Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 ####
 <details><summary>Example</summary>

-Write a program to read a sequence of integers and find and print the top 5 numbers greater than the average value in the sequence, sorted in descending order.
+Write a program tread a sequence of integers and find and print the top 5 numbers greater than the average value in the sequence, sorted in descending order.
 Input
 Read from the console a single line holding space-separated integers.
 Output
 Print the above-described numbers on a single line, space-separated.
 If less than 5 numbers hold the property mentioned above, print less than 5 numbers.
-Print "No" if no numbers hold the above property.
+Print "No" if nnumbers hold the above property.
 Constraints
 All input numbers are integers in the range [-1 000 000 … 1 000 000].
 The count of numbers is in the range [1…10 000].